blastnet/blastnet.github.io/tutorial.md

 description: Tutorials for reading and compressing files.
 ---

-# Quick-start Colab
+# Quick-start

+[Click here](https://www.kaggle.com/code/waitongchung/smallhit-browsedata) for a quick-start tutorial on accessing BLASTNet data. **Make sure to click "Copy & Edit"** to run the code on Kaggle's cloud computing platform.
+This is the quickest way to interact with our datasets.

+[Click here](https://github.com/blastnet/kaggle_tutorials) for a complete repo of Kaggle tutorials for the BLASTNet datasets.

-[Click here](https://colab.research.google.com/drive/1_dk1IPQsOK-Dxq9VYSci4lB_LOyVCb5c?usp=sharing) for a quick-start tutorial on how to use Kaggle, as well as reading and writing basic data formats from BLASTNet.
+[Click here](https://colab.research.google.com/drive/1_dk1IPQsOK-Dxq9VYSci4lB_LOyVCb5c?usp=sharing) for a Google Colab quick-start tutorial on how to use Kaggle, as well as reading and writing basic data formats from BLASTNet.
+This is useful when you want to use your own workstation with BLASTNet

 <!-- ___ -->